zulip/zulip/templates/zerver/help/configure-notification-bot.md

 individual users for some user specific events, such as [being subscribed to a stream][add-users-to-stream] by another user.

-Additionally, when [moving messages to a another stream][move-messages], users can have the notification bot send automated notices to help others find the moved content.
+Additionally, when [moving messages to another stream][move-messages], users can have the notification bot send automated notices to help others find the moved content.